olincollege/pie-2021-03/Lightsaber/Sprints/index.md

 </p>

 #### Electrical
-For electrical, we soldered the FeatherWing onto the Feather M4 Express and then connected the battery, speaker, button, and LEDs.
+For electrical, we put the FeatherWing onto the Feather M4 Express and then connected the battery, speaker, button, and LEDs.

 <p align="center">
   <img src="./sprint1electrical.jpg" alt="Sprint 1 Circuit Diagram">
 </p>

 #### Software
-The board we got runs CircuitPython, so the software is done directly on the board.
+The board we got runs CircuitPython natively, so the software is done directly on the board.
 The base code for the lightsaber already exists ([Source](https://learn.adafruit.com/hallowing-lightsaber/program-with-circuitpython)), so we started with getting the base code running on our board, before making tweaks.
 This initial code powered the blade on and played humming sounds based on accelerometer values.

 ## Sprint 2